 However, Michel quickly took the tweet down and posted a correction: “Apologies for the mistake; my translation was wrong.
 Bolsonaro is under medical observation after his press secretary tested positive for COVID.
 Deep apologies for this journalistic error.”

-Several news outlets both in and out of Brazil have already confirmed that Fabio Wajngarten, Bolsonaro’s press secretary, has tested positive for the disease.
+Several news outlets both in and out of Brazil confirmed at the time that Fabio Wajngarten, Bolsonaro’s press secretary, had tested positive for the disease.
 Wajngarten was with Bolsonaro when the Brazilian president met with his American counterpart, Donald Trump, at Trump’s Mar-a-Lago resort in Florida days earlier.